richardjennings/precrypt/README.md

 PreCrypt generates a HTML page which can self load embedded AES GCM encrypted HTML, CSS, Javascript when a correct passcode is entered.

+The demo example is available on [Github Pages](https://richardjennings.github.io/precrypt/).

 ## Status

 Work in progress currently only supporting embedding content from the `example` directory.